 The proof will require an extremely lengthy discussion.
 For the time being, let us content ourselves with thinking about the statement of the theorem.
-First off, the statement invites comparison with the single variable version we established in theorem 1.3.21.
-If I is an open interval in $\mathbb{R}$ , then $f : I \to \mathbb{R}$ is étale if and only if it is differentiable and f'(x) never vanishes, so the hypotheses of the theorem above and the single variable version match up exactly.
+First off, let us compare the statement against the single variable version of theorem 1.3.36.
+If I is an open interval in \mathbb{R} , then $f: I \to \mathbb{R}$ is étale if and only if it is differentiable and f'(x) never vanishes, so the hypotheses of the theorem above and the single variable version match up exactly.
 The multivariable version above asserts that f must be open and "locally injective."
-On the other hand, the single variable version asserts that f is strictly monotone; and we've seen that strict monotonicity implies that f is open and injective (cf. exercises 1.3.9 and 1.3.10).
+On the other hand, the single variable version asserts that f is strictly monotone; and we've seen that strict monotonicity implies that f is open and injective (cf. exercises 1.3.15 and 1.3.16).
 The assertion on the differentiability of the inverse and the formula for the derivative of the inverse match up exactly.
 Thus, the single variable version is a stronger statement (when it applies) because it guarantees full injectivity everywhere on the domain, whereas the multivariable version above only guarantees "local injectivity" near every point of the domain.
 This is the only difference between the two statements, and here is an example to show that we cannot expect full injectivity in the multivariable setting.
-Exercise 2.4.14.
+Exercise 2.4.16.
 Consider the function $f : \mathbb{R}^2 \to \mathbb{R}^2$ given by $$f(x, y) = (e^x \cos y, e^x \sin y).$$ - (a) Compute df and verify that f is étale. - (b) Show that f is not injective.
 In fact, for any point (a, b) in the range, show that there exist infinitely many points in the domain which map to (a, b). - (c) Find an open neighborhood V of the origin such that $f|V$ is injective.
-Exercise 2.4.15.
-Recall the function $f(x) = x + 2x^2 \sin(1/x)$ that we saw in exercise 1.3.14.
-As we've seen, f'(0) = 1 but f is not monotone (hence not injective, by exercise 1.3.9) on any open neighborhood of 0.
-Explain why this does not violate the inverse function theorem.
-In other words, show that f is not étale on any open neighborhood of 0.
-2.4.D Proof of the inverse function theorem $\star$ This section is devoted to the proof of the inverse function theorem 2.4.13.
-It's a long and arduous proof.
-Differentiability of the local inverse As it turns out, once a local inverse has been constructed, proving that it is differentiable is not terribly difficult.
-The proof of this part is similar in spirit to the single variable version (cf. the proof of theorem 1.3.21).
-Proposition 2.4.16.
-Suppose $f : U \to \mathbb{R}^n$ is differentiable, open, and injective.
-Then $f^{-1}$ is differentiable and $$d(f^{-1})y = (df{f^{-1}(y)})^{-1}$$ for all $y \in f(U)$ .